 Latin Name: Siphonaptera

-Fleas have three primary life stages: Eggs, Larvae, and Adults.
-Flea eggs are small (about the size of a salt granule) and white.
-Flea larvae look like small, milky-white caterpillars, ranging between 3 to 5.2 mm in length.
+Fleas have four primary life stages: egg, larva, pupa and adult.
+Flea eggs are small (about the size of a salt granule) and white; Flea larva look like small, milky-white caterpillars, ranging between 3 to 5.2 mm in length.
 Adult fleas are dark-brown to reddish-brown, about 2.5 mm in length, with thin, flat, wingless bodies and long legs.

 Contrary to popular belief, contracting fleas has nothing to do with the cleanliness or condition of your home—fleas can and do infest everyone.
 However, fleas usually enter your yard via wild animals, such as squirrels, rabbits, feral cats, possums, etc. Then, either you, your family or a pet unknowingly bring these outside fleas into your home.
 Dog Parks, neighboring pets and outdoor activities such as hiking, dog-walking and hunting are also common sources of flea infestation.